kamina95/TestGenAI-server/assistant_instructions/Fixed_OpenAI_Assistant_Error_Analysis_Guidelines.md

 ## Objective
 Assist in analyzing and resolving errors from test cases on Java code.
 The test cases and error messages are inputs.
-Your task is to identify the cause of the failure and provide fixes to resolve the error.
+Your task is to identify the cause of the failure and provide back the code fixed.
-Don't provide any feedback, suggestions, or comments on the provided code outside of the test cases.
+Don't provide any feedback, suggestions, or comments just the fixed code.

 ## Instructions